Max Springer

 I serve on the inaugural AAAI Student Committee, which was formed to increase involvement from student researchers on matters pertaining to the responsible use of Artificial Intelligence.
 I also volunteer as an editor for Street Sense Media, Washington DC's weekly street newspaper sold by self-employed homeless distributors.

-In my free time, I like to take mediocre photos on my Nikon FE or write about any and everything on my substack.
+In my free time, I like to take mediocre photos on my Nikon FE.